Headspace Review: Does It Really Work?

 It’s also possible to learn to meditate on your own without an app.
 You might hone your practice better from reading books written by experts or attending live meditation sessions.
 Reading a book has a lower upfront cost than using Headspace or attending classes, though you’ll lose some of the interaction and accountability that comes with these options.
 And while meditation classes are likely the best way to maximize the effectiveness of your practice, they might not be convenient in your area.

-For these reasons, we think that Headspace makes a lot of sense for a specific demographic of meditator.
+For these reasons, we think that Headspace makes a lot of sense for a specific demographic of a meditator.

 If you’re new to the concept, feeling a little skeptical, and want a straightforward way to get started with lots of guidance and relatable metaphors, Headspace may be your ticket to success.
 Just keep in mind that there are other available methods of meditating if you decide it’s not right for you.